Georgios Charalampoglou

-Georgios Charalampoglou (Γεώργιος Χαραλαμπόγλου; born 5 November 2004) is a Greek professional footballer who plays as a striker for Super League club Asteras Tripolis.
+Georgios Charalampoglou (Γεώργιος Χαραλαμπόγλου; born 5 November 2004) is a Greek professional footballer who plays as a striker for Super League club Volos.

 Career

 Charalampoglou was born on 5 November 2004 in Evosmos, Thessaloniki, Greece.
 He started playing football at the age of five, initially for Niki Efkarpias.

 Charalampoglou joined Italian club Fiorentina's under-17 team in 2020, later progressing to the club's under-18 squad for the 2021–22 season, where he scored 5 goals and provided 3 assists.
 In 2023, he returned to Greece to sign with Olympiacos' reserves Olympiacos B. On 18 June 2023, he made his professional debut for the team in a 4–2 Super League Greece 2 loss to Chania, replacing Anastasios Sapountzis in the 71st minute.
 During the 2023–24 season, he played for Olympiacos' under-19s, where he scored 28 goals and provided 15 assists in 38 appearances.He also won 2 Championships and he made it to be the top scorer of the League.

 On 20 June 2024, Charalampoglou signed a two-year contract with Dutch side FC Utrecht and was assigned to their reserve team Jong FC Utrecht competing in the second-tier Eerste Divisie.